 Cold Air Blowing From Heating System

 You should also check your air filters.
 Typically air filters need to be changed every month to keep them from becoming filthy and clogged.
-If they aren’t changed often enough, the clogged air filter may restrict airflow into your furnace.
-If this is the case, it can overheat your system, causing the system to cease heating as a precaution.
+If they aren’t replaced often enough, the clogged air filter may restrict airflow into your furnace.
+If this is the case, it can overheat your system, causing the system to stop heating as a safeguard.

-If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at or schedule an appointment online and we’ll send a technician to determine your problem and get your home warm and comfortable again in no time.
+If your heating system is showing any of these warning signs, call Service Experts Heating & Air Conditioning at 205-267-0023 or schedule an appointment online and we’ll send a technician to determine your problem and get your home warm and comfortable again in no time.